gpflow.experimental.check_shapes¶

 If you have a class hiererchy, you probably want to ensure that derived classes handle tensors with

 the same shapes as the base classes.
-You can use the inherit_check_shapes()
+You can use the inherit_check_shapes() decorator to

 inherit shapes from overridden methods.